Jim Reichheld M.L.E.O.(c) C.P.S.O.

 The Town of Midland’s Municipal Law Enforcement Department deals with trees that are dead, dying or in immediate danger of causing damage or bodily harm.
 Issues related to trees between two individuals are not dealt with by the Town as they are considered to be a civil matter.

-The majority of our parking meters have a 2 hour limit.
-The meters at the south end of Midland Avenue and First Street have a 10 hour limit.
-The current meter rate is $0.75 / hour.
+All our parking meters have a 2 hour limit.
+The current meter rate is $1.00 / hour.

-Parking on the street between November 15th and April 1st is prohibited due to (the potential for) snow removal.
+Parking on the street between November 15th and April 1st (between midnight and 7am) is prohibited due to (the potential for) snow removal.
 During the remainder of the year parking on the street is permitted if the street is not signed as no parking and you are not interfering with traffic or blocking a laneway or driveway.

 Any vehicles with a GWVR (Gross Vehicle Weight Rating) over 5000 KG cannot be stored on a residential property.